DIPENG-XU/TimeFlow-By-Compose/README.md

 - This point is very important, because there are no instructions on how to use it in the APP.
   You can only find and know it from this document.
 - It is a simple card consisting of two fields: clock and minute
-    - Click the card of the clock to choose your favourite time format.
+    - Click on the card of the clock to choose your favourite time format.
     - Click on the minute card to choose whether to display the current date.
+(Show the date Card)
+    - In Version 2.1.0, click on the date card to switch theme.
+Now there are only two theme, Light and Dark, and I will support more themes next.

 ### Effect Pictures